 ALSO READNew vehicles to have digital tags for paying toll Demonetisation: New vehicles to have digital tag for paying toll Zeta launches prepaid card, targets over 1 mn customers Demonetisation: SBI waives MDR on Master, Visa debit cards Mobikwik partners NHAI to allow users pay toll using m-wallet

+You can't be in a situation where 79 per cent of your job creation is done by the MSME sector," Kant said.
+The chief of government think-tank NITI Aayog pointed out that exports have to play a very critical role as the share of India's exports in global markets is very minimal, at just 1.7 per cent.
+"Unless we penetrate global markets it will be very difficult for India to grow at rates of 9 to 10 per cent," he said, outlining the need for gender parity.
 "India is a country where our women contribute only 17 per cent to our GDP.
 The world average is about 40 per cent.
 If we are able to bring in gender parity, we will be able to create close to 700 billion worth of wealth," Kant said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)